Applications for Sterile 3D Printing

 Can 3D Printed Parts Be Autoclaved? — Yes and No

 One of the largest obstacles for the utility and efficacy of sterile 3D printed parts is not delivery of a sterile print, but instead the sterilization of a part once it’s exposed to outside contaminants.
-Re-sterilization requires heat, radiation, and chemical processes for bactericidal, viricidal, and fungicidal effect.
+Re-sterilization requires heat, radiation, and chemical processes for bactericidal, virucidal, and fungicidal effect.
 One of the most demanding and intensive sterilization processes is autoclave sterilization.
-For the clear majority of commercially-used 3D printed materials, the pressure and heat associated with autoclave cycles easily warp, melt, or compromise the tensile strength of 3D printed parts.
+For the clear majority of commercially-used 3D printed materials, the pressure and heat associated with autoclave cycles easily warp, melt, or compromise the tensile strength and shape of 3D printed parts.

 ULTEM 1010, is a polyetherimide (PEI) with a coefficient of thermal expansion (CTE) about twice that of aluminum.
-ULTEM 9085 is high class material developed for aerospace due to its high FST ratings (fire, smoke, and toxicity).
+ULTEM 9085 is high-class material developed for aerospace due to its high FST ratings (fire, smoke, and toxicity).
 It showcases powerful potential for use in the most trying and demanding of environments.
 As one of the most durable, impact resistant 3D printed materials, ULTEM demonstrates a bright future for further development and use in almost any application.

 PC-ISO is a strong, heat-resistant engineering plastic commonly used in food and drug packaging and medical device manufacturing.
 It is biocompatible, gamma and EtO sterilizable and complies with ISO 10993 and USP Class VI.

 Nylon PA is a durable nylon 12 material used for real-world testing and functional end-use parts.
-This material has great surface finish and feature detail, low moisture absorption, and good chemical resistance.
+This material has a great surface finish and feature detail, low moisture absorption, and good chemical resistance.
 Nylon PA is also compliant with autoclave sterilization, making it a smart choice for some medical applications.

 ABS-M30i works with FDM Technology to build functional prototypes, tooling and production parts that can be gamma or EtO sterilized.
-This engineering thermoplastic has good mechanical strength and complies with ISO 10993 and USP Class VI.
+This engineering thermoplastic has a good mechanical strength and complies with ISO 10993 and USP Class VI.

 PPSF/PPSU combines excellent heat and chemical resistance and good mechanical strength.
 It can withstand a variety of sterilization methods including steam autoclaving, radiation and ethylene oxide.